nanovms/ops-documentation/basic_usage.md

 exits.
 For more examples using NodeJS, visit our [examples repository](https://github.com/nanovms/ops-examples/tree/master/nodejs)

-## Run a Golang script
+## Run a Golang Program

-Next, we are going to run a basic golang script.
+Next, we are going to run a basic golang program.
 Create a file called `main.go` and edit the file.

 Add the following to the contents of that file...